Skip to Content

 This can also be accomplished outdoors on a larger scale with trikes/bikes and plywood or old doors.

-Offer a variety of materials, such as different weights of paper, cardboard, balsa wood and light foam sheets, challenging children to make airplanes.
+Provide a variety of materials, such as different types of paper, cardboard, balsa wood, and light foam sheets, and challenge the children to make airplanes.

 Try flying them and then making small improvements.
 Discuss what helps the planes fly better and why they think that works.